Hand fan: 19th century

-It has been said that in the courts of England, Spain and elsewhere, fans were used in a more or less secret, unspoken code of messages.
-These fan languages were a way to cope with the restricting social etiquette.
+It has been said that in the courts of England, Spain and elsewhere, fans were used in a more or less secret, unspoken code of messages, and that these fan languages were a way to cope with the restricting social etiquette of the era.
 However, modern research has proved that this was a marketing ploy developed in the 19th century – one that has kept its appeal remarkably over the succeeding centuries.
-This is now used for marketing by fan makers like Cussons & Sons & Co.
-Ltd who produced a series of advertisements in 1954 showing "the language of the fan" with fans supplied by the well known French fan maker Duvelleroy.
+It was used in marketing in 1954 by Cussons & Sons & Co.
+Ltd in a series of advertisements for their Imperial Leather soap supposedly showing "the language of the fan" with fans supplied by the well known French fan maker Duvelleroy.

 The rigid or screen fan (éventail a écran) became also fashionable during the 18th and 19th century.
 They never reached the same level of popularity as the easy to carry around, folding fans which became almost an integrated part of women's dress.
 The screen fan was mainly used inside the interior of the house.
 In 18th and 19th century paintings of interiors one sometimes sees one laying on a chimney mantle.
 They were mainly used to protect a woman's face against the glare and heat of the fire, to avoid getting "coup rose", or ruddy cheeks from the heat.
 But probably not in the least it served to keep the heat from spoiling the carefully applied make-up which in those days was often wax-based.
 Until the 20th century houses were heated by open fires in chimneys or by stoves, and the lack of insulation made many a house very draughty and cold during winter.
 Therefore, any social or family gathering would be in close proximity to the fireplace.

 The design of the screen fan is a fixed handle, most often made out of exquisitely turned (painted or guided) wood, fixed to a flat screen.
 The screen could be made out of silk stretched on a frame or thin wood, leather or papier mache.
 The surface is often exquisitely painted with scenes ranging from flowers and birds of paradise to religious scenes.
 At the end of the 19th century they disappeared when the need for them ceased to exist.
 During the 19th century names like the Birmingham-based firm of Jennens and Bettridge produced many papier-mâché fans.

 Modern day

-Modern day hand fans are less popular than in the past, but are still used by many.
+Modern day hand fans are less popular than in the past, but are still used by many, specially in countries such as Spain.